 Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

-But bear in mind, even with all these benefits, long-stay rehab programmes are not going to be for everyone.
-Our medical opinion is that the longer time you will spend in rehabilitation the better – and this is true according to our statistics.
+But bear in mind, even with all these benefits, long-stay rehab programmes will not be for everyone.
+Our medical opinion is that the longer time you will spend in rehabilitation, the better – and this is true according to our statistics.

-Therefore, we always recommend a minimum of 5 weeks in treatment, which will see you complete detox, be diagnosed and undergo intensive therapy.
+Therefore, we always recommend a minimum of five weeks in treatment, which will see you complete detox, be diagnosed and undergo intensive therapy.